ZacharyHampton/HellasAIO/README.md

 # HellasAIO

+This is a Greek Sneaker bot I wrote over the summer, and a bit after.
+It works very well, however, the Greek market is quite small, they rarely drop, and the cancels on the main site, BuzzSneakers, are unbareable.
+Hopefully, someone can build off this, learn, and make a bot of their own.
+It was a great experience building this myself.

 What it includes:
 - Modified @pristine#1862 bot base
 - Full HellasAIO Bot Go Source (Fuel GR, TAF GR, BuzzSneakers GR)